Your source for free career tools and tutorials

 Less is more, write in a way that enables your facts to jump out at the reader before they lose interest and stop reading.
 Adding words for the sake of explaining every detail is not the goal.
 The goal is to get your important skills and abilities in front of the reader.
 Then they can decide whether they are interested in you, not just reading a sheet of paper.

 - Don't Get Cute

 Use common fonts, paper and colors, we don't want to come off like an oddball but a professional.
-This is a business document not personal correspondence so treat it as such.
+This page is a business document, not personal correspondence, so treat it as such.

 - Inappropriate Social Media

 It is normal nowadays to link to our Facebook or LinkedIn profiles, but it is an easily overlooked resume screw up to have silly personal info on there that will only serve to make us appear to be immature and unprofessional.

 We must take our time and carefully go through each step as we build our resume.
-This is our only chance to capture the attention of the employer and win them over.
+This opportunity is our only chance to capture the attention of the employer and win them over.

-The employer is most likely being bombarded by applicants from all over the area, even from far away so our competition is much greater than it has been in the past.
+The employer is most likely being bombarded by applicants from all over the area, even from far away.
+Our competition is much higher than it has been in the past.
 Let's not screw up our chances of succeeding at getting a job.